haiku/website/content/guides/building/pre-reqs.md

 **To install the prerequisite software using Homebrew:**

 1. Install <a href="http://brew.sh/">Homebrew</a> using the ruby command line installer provided on the linked page.
-2. Next install the prerequisite software to build Haiku using the following command via ```brew install autoconf xorriso gawk wget nasm less mpfr gmp libmpc bison```
+2. Next install the prerequisite software to build Haiku using the following command via ```brew install autoconf zstd xorriso gawk wget nasm less mpfr gmp libmpc bison```
 3. Force using the newer bison version. ```brew link bison --force```
     - Note that Homebrew may refuse to shadow the built-in version of bison.
 If so, follow the instructions so that a new version of bison is in your $PATH